makersacademy/bowling-challenge/APPROACH.md

 As a player
 So that I can keep track of my bowling score
-I want to record the score of each roll
+I want to record the number of pins knocked down in a frame